 Each invalid bid request and impression is either classified as GIVT or SIVT, then further broken down into specific threat categories that describe why the bid request or impression is invalid.
 Each threat category is also divided into one or more subcategories with even more information about the kind of invalid traffic we detected; however, these subcategories are not an exhaustive list of all possible forms of IVT within the parent category.

 NOTE: All forms of IVT will be classified according to at least one parent category, but not all bid requests and impressions will have a corresponding subcategory.
 For example, one bid request might be specifically classified as “False Representation - Domain Spoofing”, but another bid request might simply be classified as “False Representation.”

 General IVT (GIVT)

-Example: TAG Data Center IP List
+TAG Data Center IP List

-A program or automated script that requests web content, but is not malicious and declares itself as non-human through a variety of standard identification mechanisms.
-These crawlers are usually included in the IAB International Spiders and Bots List.
+A program or automated script that identified itself as non-human through a variety of identification mechanisms.
+These crawlers may be included in an industry list.